lmjh/doodle-this/README.md

 python -m pip install -r requirements.txt
 ```
 13. Create a new file in your project directory called ".env".
-14. Add the following to the env.py file, replacing YOUR_SECRET_KEY with a suitable [secret key](https://docs.djangoproject.com/en/3.2/ref/settings/#secret-key):
+14. Add the following to the .env file, replacing YOUR_SECRET_KEY with a suitable [secret key](https://docs.djangoproject.com/en/3.2/ref/settings/#secret-key):
 ```
 DEVELOPMENT = 'True'
 SECRET_KEY = YOUR_SECRET_KEY